8 Ways to Save Money on Dental Care

-Have your teeth professionally cleaned every six months (or at least once a year) to avoid future problems and to catch existing problems before they become really expensive to fix.
+Have your teeth professionally cleaned every six months (or at least once a year) to avoid future problems, and catch existing problems, before they become really expensive to fix.
 Still tempted to skip out on cleanings?
-Just remember: the bill for filling a cavity is much easier to swallow than the bill for a root canal, a crown or an extraction.
+Just remember: the bill for filling a cavity is much easier to swallow than the bill for a root canal, a crown or an extraction (and won't require you to miss nearly as much time from work).

-If you need more dental work than you can afford, ask your dentist which procedures need to be done right away and which can be put off for a little while.
+If you need more dental work than you can afford, ask your dentist which procedures need to be done right away, and which can be put off for a little while.
 Then, work together to determine which procedure will be tackled first, second, third and so on.
-If your dentist knows you're tight on funds, he may also be able to recommend temporary fixes to hold you over until the work can be done.
+If your dentist knows you're tight on funds, he may also be able to recommend temporary fixes to hold you over until a more permanent fix can be done.

 If your employer doesn't offer dental insurance, or the premiums are more than you're willing to pay, consider purchasing a dental discount plan instead.
 Just pay a small, one-time fee each year (around $100); choose one of the dentists in the network, and all of your dental work will be discounted.